 What are the advantages of buying a townhouse?
 Below are some advantages that will help you with your decisions.

 Owning a home comes with tax advantages, amortization, and appreciation benefits as well.
-Townhouses have a tendency to be more affordable than similar sized detached homes in the area and are more affordable.
-This is attractive to first time homebuyers or anyone on a tight budget.
-You will still have to pay real property taxes and will be responsible for HOA dues and assessments.
+Townhouses have a tendency to be more affordable than similar-sized detached homes in the area.
+This is attractive to first-time home buyers or anyone on a tight budget.
+Keep in mind you will still have to pay real property taxes and will be responsible for HOA dues and assessments.

 Does the thought of spending a Saturday cutting the grass or cleaning the gutters make you cringe?
-A lot of HOA’s will cover the expense and hassle of coordinating these activities.
-Generally, you will have less maintenance than a single family home and have more free time to pursue other activities.
+A lot of HOAs will cover the expense and hassle of coordinating these activities.
+Generally, you will have less maintenance than in a single-family home and have more free time to pursue other activities.
 Overall, you will be paying to maintain the property through the HOA dues and assessments but you won’t have to worry about dealing with contractors.
 Remember to read the HOA documents thoroughly so you know what your responsibilities are.

 No One Above You

 Don’t expect your townhouse to appreciate at the same rate as surrounding detached houses.
-If you think your job may transfer you within two years, it may be better to wait before committing to a mortgage in an asset that will not appreciate.
+If you think your job may transfer you within the near future, it may be better to wait before committing to a mortgage or asset that does not appreciate as quickly.